Skip to content

 An instance is a virtual machine (VM) that runs inside ScienceCloud.

-When you start a new instance it is never automatically deleted, so we kindly ask you to terminate the instance whenever it's not needed anymore in order to free up resources from the system.
+When you start a new instance, it is never automatically deleted.
+We kindly ask you to delete the instance when it is no longer needed to free up system resources for other users.

 Instance creation and setup